dgroomes/bubble-tea-playground/README.md

 ## Instructions

-Follow these instructions to build and run an example program:
+Follow these instructions to build and run some Bubble Tea example programs.

-1. Build and run the program:
+1. Build and run the file summarizer program:
    * ```shell
-     go run .
+     go run bubble_tea_playground/pkg/file-summarizer
      ```
    * Altogether it will look something like the following.
    * ```text